openebs/openebs/docs/overview.md

 The VSM/Storage Pod - containers provisioning, scheduling and monitoring is taken care by OpenEBS Maya Master (omm), the storage orchestration layer.
 The VSM storage-containers will be running on the OpenEBS Storage Hosts (osh), which typically would either have hard disks/SSDs or mounted file/block/s3 storage.

-The frontend and backend containers are launched using the (jiva image)[https://hub.docker.com/r/openebs/jiva/].
+The frontend and backend containers are launched using the [jiva image](https://hub.docker.com/r/openebs/jiva/).